310mc/https-310mc.github.io-tl/source/_posts/comet_show/second_half.md

 {% endbubble %}

 {% bubble Midori v2 %}
-You’d push that on me even if I said I didn't want it, wouldn’t you?
+You’d push that on me even if I said I didn’t want it, wouldn’t you?
 {% endbubble %}

 {% bubble Kanata hidden %}